What Is Aeration?

 Although hollow-tine aeration is very effective, the vast majority of lawns in the UK only require solid-tine aeration.
 One of the advantages of solid-tine aeration is that no cores are left on the surface of the lawn, therefore there is no mess to clear afterwards.

-Talk to your local Lawn Master depot for details.
+Talk to your local Lawn Master outlet for details.
 They will recommend the correct type of aeration for your lawn.